Executor of Estate Responsibilities: A Complete Checklist

 - Close the estate bank account once all distributions and fees are resolved

-Executor responsibilities typically take six months to a year to complete.
+Executor responsibilities typically take 6 months to over a year to complete, depending on estate complexity and court schedules.
 It is normal for the process to feel slow — courts and financial institutions move at their own pace.

 Related guides